gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 | SCHEMA_PRIVILEGE | privilege | NULL | schema | NULL | NULL | grantee | TRUE/FALSE |
 | SYSTEM_PRIVILEGE | privilege | NULL | NULL | NULL | NULL | grantee | TRUE/FALSE |

-Note: This procedure does not work for HANA1 SPS11, since `REPLACE_REGEXPR` is not supported.
+Note: This procedure does not work for SAP HANA1 SPS11, since `REPLACE_REGEXPR` is not supported.
 Please use the sample procedure provided with older releases of the deployer.
 The old sample procedure does not correctly handle component names of system privileges in .hdbgrants files.

 Example of a GRANT procedure: